paula-cristina-vaz/gitbook/how-to/access-with-refresh-token.md

 }
 ```

-With the new `access_token`, the client app can make new requests to Farfetch resource server.
+With the new `access_token`, the client app can make new requests to  resource server.
-If Farfetch STS doesn't return the same `refresh_token`, it means that it remains valid.
+If  STS doesn't return the same `refresh_token`, it means that it remains valid.

 > Refresh tokens also have an expiration date.
 You need to decode the `refresh_token` to view the expiration date of the `refresh_token`.
 <!--desc:end-->